Sometimes when I looked at him, I could see his face bloated in a casket.

 – – –

 Booker writes with lean, honest prose, and this makes Nine Years Under powerful.
-As hard as it is to read at times, it’s also witty and smart and empathetic; it’s an epitaph for all of the people who died while Booker grew up under Wylie’s roof; it’s when she tried to learn about life and death and came away with few concrete answers; and it’s where she found her voice as a poet and a writer.
+As hard as it is to read at times, it’s also witty and smart and empathetic; it’s an epitaph for all of the people who died while Booker grew up under Wylie’s roof; it’s where she tried to learn about life and death and came away with few concrete answers; and it’s where she found her voice as a poet and a writer.